- Docente: Federico Pilati

 Readings/Bibliography

-Grazian, D. (2023) Mix It Up: Popular Culture, Mass Media, and Society.
-3rd edn.
-New York: W. W. Norton & Company.
+Grazian, D. (2023).
+Mix it up: Popular culture, mass media, and society (3rd ed.).
+W. W. Norton & Company.

 Teaching methods

 The course follows a flipped classroom approach: students are expected to complete readings and exercises independently prior to class, allowing in-class time to be dedicated to the critical discussion of key themes and emerging issues.
-Additionally, the second section will feature guest authors presenting their books in a seminar format, followed by a moderated class debate.
+Additionally, the second section will feature guest authors presenting their research in a seminar format, followed by a moderated class debate.

 Assessment methods